phillwatson/one-stop/user-service/README.md

 The tokens (and cookies) have expiry times defined by the configuration properties;
 `"one-stop.auth.access-token.expires-in"` and `"one-stop.auth.refresh-token.expires-in"`.

-The access token expiry determine the frequency at which the user must refresh the tokens, and the refresh token expiry determines the maximum duration of client inactivity before the session is invalidated.
+The access token expiry determines the frequency at which the user must refresh the tokens, and the refresh token expiry determines the maximum duration of client inactivity before the session is invalidated.

 ### Cross-Site Resource Forgery (XSRF)
 Each authenticated response from the server will carry an XSRF cookie containing a cryptographically signed random value.
-The same value is also contained in the claims of the access and refresh cookies.
+The same value is contained in the claims of the access and refresh cookies.
 The client must return this value in the headers of its requests.

 For authenticated endpoints, the server will ensure the presence of the XSRF header, and verify that its signature is correct.
 It then compares the value with that in